io-panic/desktop-jnetcat/README.md

   * No installation required, unzip the package and start the batch file
   * Use configuration file
     + with some parameters that can be easily overriden on commandline
+    + automatic reload configuration file when file is modified
     + use default custom protocol

 Debug your application network issues :